Yuriwaka: Treachery and vengeance

 Around this time, Beppu has decided to execute Yuriwaka's wife who would not show him any affection.
 This is prevented by Kadowaki who sacrifices his daughter instead.
 In the kōwakamai dance text, it is an unnamed girl who was executed by drowning in (まんなうが池, Mannōga-ike) pond.
 (Note: The term used here for the drowning is "kindling-dunking" (柴漬, fushi-zuke), whereby the convict is wrapped up in sticks, weighted and drowned.)
-(Note: The self-sacrificing girl is named (萬壽姫, Manju-hime) in the Oita legend, and recorded in the foundation story of .)
+(Note: The self-sacrificing girl is named (萬壽姫, Manju-hime) in the Oita legend, and recorded in the foundation story of Manju-ji (Ōita)|Manju-ji.)

 In the New Year's archery ceremony at Usa Shrine, Yuriwaka (now known as "Koke-maru") is ordered by Beppu to accompany him as an assistant to hand out the arrows.
 Yuriwaka mocks all the archery contestants and is ordered to shoot an arrow himself.
 Yuriwaka thereupon demonstrates his ability to draw and fire the famed iron bow, definitive proof that he is Yuriwaka of the strongbow.
 The men of Ōtomo clan and the Matsura band prostrate themselves.
 Beppu Tarō surrenders but is not forgiven, and meets a gruesome death by sawing his head over 7 days.
 (Note: Although Irie interprets the passage to mean "the head was cut off and pulled/dragged around", there are two variant transcriptions or hiki-kubi which when written as "引き首" has ambiguous meaning, but when written as "挽首" means "sawing".)
 Yuriwaka rewards his fisherman rescuer with Iki Province and Tsushima Province, and appoints Kadowaki to a position of governance (mandokoro) at his plantation estates (shōen) in Tsukushi Province.
 Yuriwaka himself goes to the capital and becomes a general.